RafaelSterzinger/AlphaTrader/README.md

 **RNN's**

 [Stock Prices Prediction using Deep Learning Models](https://arxiv.org/abs/1909.12227), [Global Stock Market Prediction Based on Stock Chart Images Using Deep Q-Network](https://arxiv.org/abs/1902.10948), [Financial series prediction using Attention LSTM](https://arxiv.org/abs/1902.10877)

 ----
 Depending on the speed of progress there is also the idea of including sentiment analysis in the model.
 Papers on this topic are:

-* [Forex trading and Twitter: Spam, bots, and reputation manipulation](https://arxiv.org/abs/1804.02233) => General research on the influence of Tweets on the market and whether to buy, hold or sell
+* [Forex trading and Twitter: Spam, bots, and reputation manipulation](https://arxiv.org/abs/1804.02233) => General research on the influence of Tweets on the market and whether to buy, hold or sell.

 * [Listening to Chaotic Whispers: A Deep Learning Framework for News-oriented Stock Trend Prediction](https://arxiv.org/pdf/1712.02136) => Using Hybrid Attention Networks (HAN), Recurrent Neural Networks (RNN) and a self-paced learning (SPL) mechanism to process recent news, related to the stock market.
 ----
 [This](https://arxiv.org/abs/1910.05137) paper even goes one step further and tries to simulate the "whole stock market" in a multi agent system (MAS), where each agent learns individually and trades on its own.
-The collective behavior of the agents is then used to predict the market.
-This method might be out of the projects scope at the moment due to missing processing power, but may be of interest in future work.
+The collective behaviour of the agents is then used to predict the market.
+This method might be out of the projects scope at the moment due to missing processing power and time, but may be of interest in future work.

 __Other__